List of Star Fox characters: Slippy Toad

-In English, Peppy was voiced by Rick May in Star Fox 64, Chris Seavor in Super Smash Bros.
-Melee and Star Fox Adventures, Henry Dardenne in Assault, and Jaz Adams in Star Fox 64 3D and Star Fox Zero.
-He was originally voiced by Tomohisa Asō in the Japanese versions of the series; Starting with Star Fox 64 3D, Kunpei Sakamoto took the rein of the character.

 Krystal

-is a blue vixen who is the sole survivor of her doomed home planet, Cerinia.
-Krystal is calm and kind hearted.
-She first appears in the series in the early concept Dinosaur Planet and then Star Fox Adventures, where she searches for answers on her planet's destruction and the death of her parents.
-She comes across a distress signal from Sauria.
-She joins Star Fox as the team's telepath after the adventure.
-She fights in multiple battles in Star Fox: Assault.
+is a calm and kindhearted blue vixen who is the sole survivor of her doomed home planet, Cerinia.
+She first appears in Star Fox Adventures, where she searches for answers on her planet's destruction and the death of her parents.
+She is playable in the game's prologue before being captured by General Scales.
+She later joins Star Fox as the team's telepath after the adventure and becomes a full member of the team in Star Fox: Assault.
 Before the start of Star Fox Command, Krystal leaves the Star Fox team after a strained relationship with Fox.
 Several possible endings show her returning to both, including one where she marries Fox and their son Marcus leads a new Star Fox team decades in the future.
-In Star Fox: Assault, Krystal wears a blue catsuit, blue knee-high boots, a silver chain belt, two silver rings on her tail, white beads in her hair, and a silver diadem which has a turquoise jewel.

-Krystal wore a loincloth and was originally designed to be a main character of Dinosaur Planet, before Nintendo turned the project into a Star Fox title.
+Other endings see her leave Fox and join Star Wolf, including one where she becomes a bounty hunter.

+She first appears in the early concept of Dinosaur Planet as one of two playable characters.
 Her original design was that of a 16-year-old, who was raised by a wizard named Randorn.
-When Fox became the main character of Star Fox Adventures, Krystal was redesigned into a 19-year-old and her role in the game became less central.
+When it was retooled as a Star Fox game, Fox became the main character of Star Fox Adventures.
+Krystal was redesigned to be older and her role in the game became less central.

-She makes a cameo appearance starting in Super Smash Bros.
-Brawl as one of the contacts for Fox, Falco, or Wolf with a taunt on the Lylat Cruise stage.
-She appears as an Assist Trophy in Super Smash Bros.
+Krystal was considered for inclusion as a playable fighter in Super Smash Bros.
+Brawl.
+The development team ultimately added Wolf to the game instead because he could be implemented in less time.
+Krystal still makes a cameo appearance as one of the contacts for Fox, Falco, or Wolf with a taunt on the Lylat Cruise stage.
+She appears as a collectable trophy in several of the games and as an Assist Trophy in Super Smash Bros.
 Ultimate.

 In English versions of the series, Krystal speaks Estuary English and is voiced by Estelle Ellis in Star Fox Adventures, and by Alésia Glidewell in Star Fox: Assault, Super Smash Bros.
 Brawl and Super Smash Bros.
 Ultimate.
 In the Japanese version of Assault, Krystal is voiced by Aya Hara.